Fractional ownership: Aviation

 Fractional ownership offers an individual or company the option to purchase a share of an aircraft.
-Shares from as little as 1/16 of an aircraft, which offers approximately 50 hours of flight time per year, to 1/2 of an aircraft can be purchased, depending on the needs of the operator.
-The most common amounts purchased usually range from about 1/8 to 1/4 (approximately 200 flight hours per year) of an aircraft.
+Shares from as little as 1/16 of an aircraft, which offers approximately 37.5 hours of flight time per year, to 1/2 of an aircraft can be purchased, depending on the needs of the operator.
+The most common amounts purchased usually range from about 1/8 to 1/4 (75 to 150 flight hours per year) of an aircraft.
 Though the owner takes title of the portion of their investment, they are not assigned to a dedicated aircraft for usage.
 Instead, they are given access to a pool of similar aircraft, and therefore, theoretically, an owner may never actually fly on their titled jet.

 Co-owners (referred to as 'owners') of a fractional program's aircraft are required to pay a percentage of the aircraft's purchase price that is proportionate to the number of hours they wish to fly per year, for the duration of their contract—typically 5 years.
 In addition to the price, there are fees charged for all occupied flight hours (that fluctuate with changes in fuel prices), as well as monthly fixed-management fees that cover maintenance and administration of the program.
 In return, the customer receives a predetermined number of hours in the aircraft of their choice, based on the owner's needs and the amount they are willing to pay.
 Fractional owners are guaranteed that this aircraft, or another aircraft of the same model or comparable aircraft type, will be available 24 hours a day, 365 days per year, with as little as four hours' notice.
 In addition, the management company provides all scheduling, flight planning, staffing, catering, maintenance, communications, and insurance services.
 A fractional owner simply picks up the phone, calls a dispatcher, requests a flight, and drives to the airport.